(See also Overview of Immunodeficiency Disorders.)

 Antibiotics are given to people who have an infection.
 If the disorder is severe, antibiotics are given in advance to prevent infections from developing.

-People who have had an anaphylactic reaction to a blood transfusion or immune globulin should wear a medical identification bracelet or tag to alert doctors to take precautions against such reactions.
+People who have had an anaphylactic reaction to a blood transfusion or immune globulin should wear medical identification to alert doctors to take precautions against such reactions.

-Selective IgA deficiency that results from taking a drug usually resolves if the drug is stopped.
+Selective IgA deficiency that results from taking a medication usually resolves if the medication is stopped.